17 Actionable Tips To Write An Engaging Blog Post

 Now let us rephrase the above close ended questions to make them open ended.

-Question: Hey Sam, what are you doing this weekend?
+Question: Hey Sam, what's your plan for this weekend?

 Question: What cuisine do you prefer?